fbpx

 • SB 507 relates to the repeal of WV EDGE.
 The WV EDGE became unnecessary with the passage of the dual enrollment pilot program.
 This bill was approved by the governor on February 29 and goes into effect on May 20, 2024.

 • HB 4880 phases out the state tax on Social Security benefits.
-The phase-out would mean a 35% cut retroactive to January 1, 2024, a 65% cut in 2025, and a full 100% cut in 2026. –awaiting governor’s signature
+The phase-out would mean a 35% cut retroactive to January 1, 2024, a 65% cut in 2025, and a full 100% cut in 2026.
+This bill was signed by the governor on March 27 and goes into effect on June 7, 2024.

 Failed to pass: